The CFES Program

 - implementing an annual plan of activities incorporating the three core practices

 - developing and strengthening college and business/corporate partnerships

-- creating a college-going culture
+- creating a school culture of college and career readiness

 Support and services provided by CFES program directors and other professional staff include:

 - National Professional Development Conference

 - Ongoing on- and off-site support and evaluation

 - Professional development sessions for educators